-Division of Education and Behavioral Sciences: Dr. Julie Lutz, Chair
+School of Education: Dr. Julie Lutz, Dean

-The Education and Behavioral Sciences Division is rooted firmly in a strong Christian and liberal arts tradition committed to the highest quality of preparation in the chosen field of study.
+The School of Education is rooted firmly in a strong Christian and liberal arts tradition committed to the highest quality of preparation in the chosen field of study.
 This preparation involves not only exposure to the best practices of educators but also a foundational Christian Worldview.
-The Division of Education and Behavioral Sciences offers courses leading to a Bachelor of Science degree in Early Childhood Education; Middle Grades Education; Psychology; Missions/Psychology; and Bachelor of Arts Degree in Music Education.
-The early childhood, middle grades and music education programs are approved by the Georgia Professional Standards commission and lead to certification in the state of Georgia.
+The School of Education offers courses leading to a Bachelor of Science degree in Early Childhood Education; Middle Grades Education; and Bachelor of Arts Degree in Music Education.
+The early childhood, middle grades and music education programs are approved by the Georgia Professional Standards Commission and lead to certification in the state of Georgia.
 The music education program is also accredited by the National Association of Schools of Music.
-All degree programs at Truett-McConnell College are accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC) at Level II.
-Areas of Study:
+All degree programs at Truett McConnell University are accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC) at level II.

-- Education (early childhood, middle grades, and music education) - Psychology and Sociology - The goal of the Division of Education and Behavioral Science is to assist students in understanding learning and human behavior.
-It allows students to pursue a degree in Early Childhood Education, Middle Grade Education, Music Education or to transfer to other bachebr's programs in education or psychology.
+• Education (early childhood, middle grades, and music education)

+The goal of the School of Education is to assist students in understanding learning and human behavior.
+It allows students to pursue a degree in Early Childhood Education, Middle Grades Education, Music Education or to transfer to other bachelor's programs education.

-Division of Humanities: Dr. Michael T. Justus, Chair
+School of Humanities: Dr. Michael T. Justus, Dean

-The Humanities Division is rooted firmly in a strong Christian and liberal arts tradition committed to the discovery of truth in the world in which we live.
+The School of Humanities is rooted firmly in a strong Christian and liberal arts tradition committed to the discovery of truth in the world in which we live.
 This search for truth ultimately leads to Jesus Christ.
 The lessons learned through language, history, and the study of cultures will prepare students for an array of vocations and life.